fboehm/gemma2/cran-comments.md

 This submission updates the gemma2 package that is currently available on CRAN.
+I've now removed the revdep directory.